mmisciagna/michaelm/src/global/content/showcase-md/yt-creators-concept.md

 ### Social Feeds

-Instead of making the user interact with more carousels to view the social feeds, I displayed them in plain sight.
-The exception is the Twitter feed which is a carousel but in "ticker tape" style (i.e. it will scroll across the page automatically).
+Rather than requiring users to navigate through additional carousels to view the social feeds, I made them readily visible on the page.
+However, the Twitter feed is still presented as a carousel, albeit in a "ticker tape" format that scrolls across the page automatically.

 <img src="https://storage.googleapis.com/michaelm.appspot.com/yt-creators-concept/creators-social-feed-concept.webp"
     alt="YouTube Creators social feeds concept"